 Field Research Module

-- The Vector Control Research Centre in Puducherry, India
+- The Vector Control Research Centre (VCRC) in Pondicherry, India

-- The National Institute of Nutrition in Hyderabad, India
+- The National Institute of Nutrition (NIN) in Hyderabad, India

-- International Centre for Diarrhoeal Disease Research in Dhaka, Bangladesh
+- International Centre for Diarrhoeal Disease Research (icddr,b) in Dhaka, Bangladesh

-- El Colegio de la Frontera Sur in Chiapas, Mexico *Spanish language requirement
+- El Colegio de la Frontera Sur (ECOSUR) in Chiapas, Mexico *Spanish language requirement

-- World Health Organization – the Western Pacific Regional Office (Manila, Philippines), the Regional Office for Africa (Brazzaville, Republic of the Congo), and select country offices in Africa
+- World Health Organization – the Western Pacific Regional Office (WPRO) in Manila, Philippines, the Regional Office for South-East Asia (SEARO) in New Delhi, India and the Regional Office for Africa (AFRO) in Brazzaville, Republic of the Congo.

-- The National Institute for Medical Research, headquartered in Dar es Salaam and additional field stations in Tanzania
+- The National Institute for Medical Research (NIMR) headquartered in Dar es Salaam and additional field stations in Tanzania

 A critical element of the MSGH program is a Scholarly Paper that enhances the academic field of global health and provides a meaningful contribution to the health status of underserved populations around the world.
 The topic should be an applied expertise of global health relevance and incorporate core skills from across the curriculum.

-Students are required to present their research findings to both the host institution as well as the Department of International Health at Georgetown University.
-For the latter, students may be able to present via video communication platform.
+Students are required to present their research findings to both the host institution as well as to program faculty.
+For the latter, students may be able to present remotely.
 Current students are encouraged to attend the presentations, as it will give them a better idea of the prior cohort’s research activities.

-All M.S. in Global Health students are provided with $5,000 in the form of a Non-Service Stipend.
-The money is disbursed prior to the student’s departure for the Field Research Module.
-The Non-Service Stipend covers travel, housing, and minor research costs associated with field research (major research costs are handled by the Department).
-The Non-Service Stipend does not need to be repaid.
+All M.S. in Global Health students are provided with $6,000 in the form of a Non-Service Stipend.
+The Non-Service Stipend helps offset travel, housing, and minor research costs associated with field research (major research costs are handled by the Department).